"Ink Thrown On Democracy," Says Minister, Attacked At Patna Hospital

-Ink was thrown at Union Minister Ashwini Choubey this morning when he visited the Patna Medical College & Hospital to visit dengue patients.
+Ink was thrown at Union Minister Ashwini Choubey this morning after he completed his visit to- the Patna Medical College & Hospital to visit dengue patients.
 The state is battling a severe outbreak of dengue with more than 1,500 people struck down over the past five days.
 This comes after widespread flooding killed more than a hundred people this month and left large parts of Patna under water, leading to the spread of the disease.
 The capital city is the worst affected with over 900 reported cases.

 Ashwini Choubey has hit out at his attacker, who is believed to be a supporter of the Jan Adhikar Party floated by former MLA Pappu Yadav, labelling the incident an "attack on the public and democracy".